acamposruiz/reallery/readme.md

 # Reallery
 Reallery is a MobileFirst Framework over ReactJS.
 Easy configuration.
 No need for data services.
 Responsive and very very fast.
-Focus on develop gallery applications.
+It's focusing on develop gallery applications.

   View online demo on [demo.reallery.com](http://www.demo.reallery.com/)

 # Steps to build your project
-1. Clone this project
+1. Clone this repository
 1. Npm install
-1. Config project on ./reallery_conf.json
+1. Config your project on ./reallery_conf.json
 1. Save your images in ./content/<SECTION_KEY_X>/images/
-    - Name eah folder as the name of the section and put inside its images
+    - Name each folder as the name of the section and put inside the images
-1. Npm run create && webpack
+1. Npm run create & webpack
 1. Config the server and go ahead.
 Your project is online :)